SOC1031 : Knowing in Sociology: An Introduction to Theory, Methods and Epistemology

 |Semester 2 Credit Value:||20|

 Central to any academic discipline is the question of how we get to know what we assert, whether it concerns the laws of nature or society and human interaction.
-This module will explore this question of ‘epistemology’ - ‘how we know what we know’- in Sociology through the lens of inequalities, by building on the semester 1 introduction to sociology (Imagining Sociology).
-The module will introduce students to central theoretical ideas about work whilst also discussing what theories ‘do’ and how they come about.
-It will then turn to a discussion of how questions of and around work have been researched in sociology, introducing students to key concepts and skills in methods, showing how methods and theory interrelate in the production of academic knowledge.
+This module will explore this question of ‘epistemology’ - ‘how we know what we know’ by building on the semester 1 introduction to sociology (Imagining Sociology).
+The module will introduce students to central theoretical ideas about Sociology as a specific type of practice and ‘analytical consciousness’ whilst also discussing what theories ‘do’ and how they come about.
+It will then turn to introducing key concepts and skills in methods, showing how methods and theory interrelate in the production of academic knowledge.
 The module prepares students for compulsory theory and methods modules in Stage 2, helping to build a foundation for independent inquiry in sociology and social anthropology as the degree progresses.

 Outline Of Syllabus

 The module will begin with an introduction to the structural framework that underpins the discipline of sociology.
 Lectures and seminars will focus on epistemology, looking various frames of reference in sociology and closely related fields, to show that what we see is closely is derived from how we see.
 We use various frames of reference and conceptual schemas that support divergent ‘lived environments’ to expose this process.
 The lectures will be supported by three seminars and one two-hour workshop emphasizing the practical application of epistemology/theory.